fpassow/fizzbuzz/README.md

 # fizzbuzz
 FizzBuzz implementations.

 All JavaScript so far.
-And all can be pasted in a browser console.
+All can be pasted into a modern browser console to run.